LuckyGeck/YcmdCompletion/README.md

 3. Prepare `Ycmd Server` (clone to your machine and build) as it is described [here](https://github.com/Valloric/ycmd#building)

-Note that you need to enable Rust support explicitly with a `"languages": ["cpp", "rust", "python", "c++"],` entry in your settings file.
-Other languages mentioned in the default settings file may also work, however this plugin has only been tested with these three.
-For Rust to work ycmd needs to be compiled with racer support, see the ycmd docs for more information.
+Note that you need to enable Rust/Go support explicitly by adding them to the `languages` array in the settings file.
+Other languages mentioned in the default settings file may also work, however this plugin has only been tested with these.
+For Rust and Go to work you must have compiled ycmd with the appropriate options, check out the docs for more information.
+This is true for most other ycmd-supported languages as well.

 ###Option 1:
 4.1 Generate your personal [HMAC](https://github.com/Valloric/ycmd#is-hmac-auth-for-requestsresponses-really-necessary) key.